3box/3box/README.md

 ### 3Box Identity
 [`muport-core-js`](https://github.com/3box/muport-core-js) is a library that lets us associate a users 3Box and data with a lightweight muport DID (decentralized identity) rather than directly to an Ethereum address.
 This abstraction allows our system to interoperate with other decentralized identity providers and the DIF (Decentralized Identity Foundation) DID spec.
 DIDs allow multiple Ethereum addresses to be associated with the same 3Box, and allow for other security and usability features such as address rotation that allows users to change their Ethereum address without losing all of their data.

-### 3Box Caching Service
-[`3box-caching-service`](https://www.github.com/3box/3box-caching-service) is a server-side caching service for the pinning server that improves performance of the 3Box.js API.
-The caching service is optional, but is enabled by default.

 ## 3Box Profiles Application
 The [3box.io](https://3box.io) dapp is how users manage their 3Box data, including profile information and other.